Qantas Business Rewards Agent FAQ's

 Level 1 1UQA Level 2 2UQA Level 3 3UQA

-30. How do I determine if I am eligible to earn base commission on international Qantas Business Rewards fares?
+30. How do I determine if I am eligible to earn base commission on Qantas Business Rewards fares?

 31. How do I claim base commission on discounted international Qantas Business Rewards fares?